-- 11 houses complete and sold to local first-time homebuyers
+- 19 properties completed and sold to first-time homebuyers

 RCF Connects has had great partners in this work, including private law firms and financial institutions—which have structured the transactions on a pro bono basis—to implement this innovative concept.
 The Richmond bond is a great example of a fourth sector initiative, in which private for-profit companies, governments and non-profits team up to tackle stubborn social problems.

-The Richmond Housing Renovation Program and Richmond Community Foundation’s social impact bonds have been featured in the news multiple times.
+The Richmond Housing Renovation Program and RCF Connects’ social impact bonds have been featured in the news multiple times.
 For examples please click here or here, or you can see our full Press page by clicking here.